run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/problem/use/problem-execution.md

     responsible team, and the diffusion of your solution for the ones interested.
     Therefore, it's necessary in the "Known Error" tab, click on "Add Workaroung” and describe the relevant information;

+    !!!
+Abstract "NOTE"

+        It's possible to register more of a solution to the item "Workaround".

+    !!!
+Abstract "NOTE"

+        The workaround registered here can be viewed in the "Ticket" screen when link the problem to the ticket.

     -   In the "Attachments" tab, it's possible to upload the files you want;